We talk about the future of aviation with Teresa Parejo, Head of Sustainability at Iberia

 How do you describe the company’s strategy from your perspective?

 The Sustainability Department was created in late 2019, although there was already work being done on different initiatives.
-After the phase of changes in priority due to the pandemic was over, the strategy was strengthened and was organised in a way that involved all the company’s areas of activity and its three companies: airline, maintenance and handling.
+After the phase of changes in priority due to the pandemic was over, the strategy was strengthened and was organised in a way that involved all of Iberia’s areas of activity and its three companies: airline, maintenance and handling.
 The strategy is consistent and in line with the company’s goal of “generating prosperity by connecting people with the world,” which is built on four pillars: the environment, our customers, our employees and our commitment to the future.

 Was the renewal of the fleet essential for the first pillar, the environment?

 Yes, renewing the fleet was, but so was improving operational efficiency.
 We’ve implemented several initiatives, including measuring and reducing the weight of our aircraft, the processes of digitisation, market momentum for sustainable aviation fuels and improving how we manage our waste.

 Until very recently, aviation and sustainability were two incompatible concepts for a lot of people.
 Does communication remain a challenge?